Jborden1503/Romi-Term-Project-Winter-2025/README.md

 ## Project Description
 The Romi robot is based on the ‘Romi’ chassis and motor kit from Pololu robotics.
 This platform includes a plastic chassis, power distribution board, 2 gearbox and motor combinations, two drive wheels and two caster wheels.
 Romi is capable of differential, forward and reverse driving, but is incapable of holonomic motion.
 Other required hardware includes a pair of encoders, an STM 32L476RG Nucleo board and the proprietary Cal Poly made Shoe of Brian.
 This constructs a basic ground vehicle capable of driving until the 6 NiMh batteries lose charge, controllable using only encoder feedback.
 To perform more complicated functions within the scope of this project we added the following sensors and hardware: a 9DOF IMU, 8 x 13 IR reflectance sensor array, and voltage divider circuit.
 A summary table of all hardware and sensors used can be found below in Table 1.

+The robot was tasked with completed the course shown below in Figure 3.
+There were several different approaches used to complete this course.
+What follows is our approach to solving this problem, complete with our successes, failures, insights and future steps for improving our Romi.

 <a id="hardware-design"></a>
 ## Hardware Design
 For its attempts to complete the course, Romi had the help of a number of sensors.
 First, an Adafruit BNO055 IMU was used to keep track of headings.
 This was connected to the Nucleo using I2C connection.
 Second, a pair of Pololu bump sensors were used for detecting the wall at the end of the course.
 Third, a Pololu analog IR reflectance sensor was used for line following.
 We purchased a sensor with a total of 13 channels, but only ended up using 7 of them for simplicity.